Visualize, measure, and analyze transitions and states over time

 |Page Down||Scroll down||Always|

-On the Simulink toolstrip Simulation tab, click the Logic Analyzer app button.
-If the button is not displayed, expand the review results app gallery.
+On the Simulation tab in the Simulink Editor menu, click the Logic Analyzer app button.
+If the button is not displayed, expand the Review Results gallery and you will find the Logic Analyzer app under Signal Logging Results.
 Your most recent choice for data visualization is saved across Simulink sessions.

 To visualize referenced models, you must open the Logic Analyzer from the referenced model.
 You should see the name of the referenced model in the Logic Analyzer toolbar.